 The Untiri Pulka (WAD472/2019) native title claim was determined by way of consent on 27 July 2020.
-Due to COVID-19 restrictions, the determination occurred purely in a procedural sense, however we are hopeful of an on-country ceremony in 2021.
+Due to COVID-19 restrictions, the determination occurred purely in a procedural sense.

 Prescribed Body Corporate

 |Nominated Prescribed Body Corporate:||Pila Nguru (Aboriginal Corporation) RNTBC|

 |PBC Contact Details:||Contact Person: Ian Baird